Open-source enthusiast, connecting the dots in Product teams.

 brew update && brew upgrade --cask.
 Don't forget to Quit Stretchly, first.

-Download the web or offline installer.
+Download the installer.

 You can also install Stretchly with Chocolatey by running the following command from the command line or from PowerShell: